JRhino1991/ENRE641-PPoF_and_ALT/README.md

 # ENRE641
-Python functions to support ENRE641 - Probablistic Physic of Failure and Accelerated Testing
+Python functions to support ENRE641 - Probabalistic Physic of Failure and Accelerated Testing